Easy Dog Fence Jumping Solutions (That Actually Work)

 How tall should a fence be for a medium-sized dog?

-Moreover, the type of fence may encourage your dog to jump.
-Such as a chain link fence will entice those dogs who like to climb.
+The type of fence may encourage your dog to jump.
+For example, a chain link fence will entice those dogs who like to climb.
 I was shocked to see Henry climb his playpen one day.
-He’s a rather small dog and the height of the pen is about 3.5′.
+He’s a rather small dog, and the height of the pen is about 3.5′.
 Thus, while the size may not matter, you know your dog and his/her skills do matter.
 Additionally, keeping your yard safe is always critical.

 How to keep a dog from jumping a block wall?